englabnet/website/README.md

 # Website

-This is a React application that represents the UI of Englab.
+This is a React application that represents the UI of englab.

 ## Technologies Used